bbauska/UC-Davis-JS-Basics/readme.md

   alt="Display new menu screen theme in Visual Studio." />
 </p>

-<p>Now you'll notice that my files will look a little bit different because I'm using
+<p>Now you&apos;ll notice that my files will look a little bit different because I&apos;m using
 the Atom one light theme.
-Just to remember here, we've done quite a lot to make this page.
+Just to remember here, we&apos;ve done quite a lot to make this page.
 You can see here I am in myProject again for my Index file.
 I come over here and click.</p>
  <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->